mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

 | Root Mean Squared Error:     |  16.73 | 17.2 | **16.26** |
 | Regressor Score:    |  0.95 | 0.95 | **0.96** |

-   I next attempted a tree model based on just the primary features, but that ended in dissaster, which I won't bother recording here as all the errors increased, but I think it should be noted.
+   I next attempted a tree model based on just the primary features, but that ended in disaster, which I won't bother recording here as all the errors increased, but I think it should be noted.
 I trimmed to the top 20 features instead of some +200 features thinking that would refine the model by reducing noise, but instead it increased the errors in every metric, which stands as perhaps a lesson in overfitting and definitely one in being too clever by half.

    I then switched to gradient boosted regressors, and went through a number of iterations there, each of which had improvements.